Control Consistency Losses for Diffusion Bridges: Proofs

-Each of these steps are self-explanatory, with the exception of the interchanging of the derivative and the expectation in the third line.
-This step is nevertheless intuitive and is well-known in stochastic analysis, and is often referred to as the reparameterisation trick in the machine learning literature.
+The interchanging of the derivative and the expectation in the third line is often referred to as the reparameterisation trick in the machine learning literature.
 It can be made rigorous using the theory of stochastic flows \citep{Kunita84_stochasticflows, Elworthy99_geometrystochasticflows}; namely, if one considers a fixed realisation $\omega$ of the Brownian path between $t$ and $T$, then the terminal state $X_T$ is a function of the value $x$ at time $t$, which we can denote $x \mapsto \varphi_{t,T}(x, \omega) = X_T(\omega).$ Under mild assumptions on $b,\sigma$ (see \citet{Kunita1986_notes}), the stochastic flow $\varphi_{t,T}(\cdot, \omega)$ is continuously differentiable.
-Using Leibniz's rule, for continuously differentiable $F$ we then have
+Using Leibniz's rule, for continuously differentiable $F$ we then have,

 The self-consistency property follows from this expression by utilising the semigroup property of the Jacobian process.
 For $s<t$, we can `invert' the property at the later time,

 Here, we used the tower rule in line 3, and the Markov property of $X$ in line 4.